WE WANT YOUR INPUT! Give us your feedback on the proposed zoning updates

 • Why is the Town’s zoning code being updated?

-New York’s zoning enabling statutes—the state laws that give towns the power to enact local zoning rules—require that zoning laws are adopted in accordance with a comprehensive plan.
+The state laws that give towns the power to enact local zoning rules in New York require that zoning laws are adopted in accordance with a comprehensive plan.
 In 2020, the Town adopted a new Comprehensive Plan.
 The current zoning code and map must be updated in accordance with the Comprehensive Plan.

 Updating the Town’s zoning will help ensure that future land uses are of the appropriate scale and intensity for the location.
 The goal is to achieve a balance between the built and natural environment, and between commercial and residential uses, while allowing for the strengthening of the local economy.